CSSS/csss-site/csss-site/src/about/README.md

 ##### 1.3.4.1.6.
 Why does `csss-doa` not follow the convention of the other maillists with who is a member?
 As opposed to the other maillists that have the current officer as a member via the `-current` maillist, `csss-doa` has the current Director of Archives directly as a member rather than via another maillist.
-This is because as `csss-doa` is a manager for all the other maillists, only direct members of that maillist get that managerial privilege.
+This is because as `csss-doa` is a manager for all the other maillists, only direct members of the `csss-doa` maillist get that managerial privilege.
 That level of control does not extend to member of maillists that are members of the `csss-doa` maillist.

 An alternative could have been to make a maillist called `csss-mod` and have that be the manager for all the other maillists, but I got too lazy to set that up just so that `csss-doa`'s members follow the convention that the other maillists have.